-- 18. The premium for full-time and sandwich year out undergraduates consists of a main allocation, based on the number of students assessed as being at risk of not completing their studies, and a supplement, based on the number of these at-risk students who are assessed as being from the most underrepresented backgrounds. - 19.
-The OfS is allocating £165 million for the premium for full-time students, including supplements, in 2019-20. - 20.
-The allocations are calculated using one or more of the following: - 2017-18 HESA Student data - 2017-18 HESA AP Student data - 2017-18 ILR R14 data. - 21.
-Additional information on each student's Level 3 qualifications is sourced from: - linked ILR data from 2002-03 to 2016-17 - linked National Pupil Database (NPD) data from 2002-03 to 2016-17. - 22.
-We link 2017-18 individualised data with any provider's ILR data and schools' NPD data to find students' Level 3 qualifications.
+- 20. The premium for full-time and sandwich year out undergraduates consists of a main allocation, based on the number of students assessed as being at risk of not completing their studies, and a supplement, based on the number of these at-risk students who are assessed as being from the most underrepresented backgrounds. - 21.
+The OfS is allocating £153.9 million in 2021-22 using the funding method for the full-time premium, of which £3,750,000 is designated as funding to address student hardship (see Section 4). - 22.
+The allocations are calculated using one or more of the following: - a.
+2019-20 HESA Student data - b.
+2019-20 HESA Student Alternative data - c.
+2019-20 ILR R14 data. - 23.
+Additional information on each student's Level 3 qualifications is sourced from: - a.
+Linked ILR data from 2002-03 to 2018-19 - b.
+Linked National Pupil Database (NPD) data from 2002-03 to 2018-19. - 24.
+We link 2019-20 individualised data with any provider's ILR data and schools' NPD data to find students' Level 3 qualifications.
 We use the information we find from these sources to derive students' Level 3 grade combinations and UCAS tariff scores.
-For students on the HESA Student record or the HESA AP Student record, we compare these grade combinations and tariff scores with those derived from the qualifications on entry data in the Continuity Register.
-Through this comparison we identify the data source containing the most complete information on a student's Level 3 qualifications, and we use the information from this data source to assign them to a risk group. - 23.
-Where a provider was not funded in one or both of the previous two academic years (2017-18, 2018-19), its allocations are calculated using the total headcounts for all providers included in the Spring 2019 announcement.
-In addition, we use total headcounts if we are unable to assess more than half of the students in a provider's population (see paragraph 31 for more information).
-Total headcounts are calculated from the 2017-18 individualised data of providers included in the Spring 2019 grant announcement that were funded in both 2017-18 and 2018-19 (excluding the providers where we are unable to assess more than half of the students in the population).
-The individualised data of a provider that was not funded in 2017-18 but subsequently merged with a provider that was funded in 2017-18 is excluded from the calculations. - 24.
-For the purpose of calculating the 2019-20 allocations for the 'Premium to support successful student outcomes: full-time', we treat providers funded in 2019-20 that submitted data to the 2017-18 HESA AP Student record and returned HESES18 as if they were funded in 2017-18 and 2018-19.
-Consequently, the 2017-18 HESA AP data of such a provider may be used to
+For students on the HESA Student record or the HESA Student Alternative record, we compare these grade combinations and tariff scores with those derived from the qualifications on entry data in the Continuity Register.
+Through this comparison we identify the data source containing the most complete information on a student's Level 3 qualifications, and we use the information from this data source to assign them to a risk group. - 25.
+Where a provider was not funded in one or both of the previous two academic years (2019-20, 2020-21), its allocations are calculated using the total headcounts for all providers included in the July 2021 announcement.
+In addition, we use total headcounts if we are unable to assess more than half of the students in a provider's population (see paragraphs 31 and 32 for more information).
+Total headcounts are calculated from the 2019-20 individualised data of providers included in the July 2021 grant announcement that were funded in both 2019-20 and 2020-21 (excluding the providers where we are unable to assess more than half of the students in the population).
+The individualised data of a provider that was not funded in 2019-20 but subsequently merged with a provider that was funded in 2019-20 is excluded from the calculations. - 26.
+The steps involved in calculating a provider's main allocation and supplement are explained in the sections below.